thatsed/django-wireguard/README.rst

         'django_wireguard.wagtail',
     ]

-2. You can manage the VPN from the Wagtail admin panel. ``Inspect`` a WireguardPeer object to view their configuration.
+2. You can manage the VPN from the Wagtail Admin Panel Settings. ``Inspect`` a WireguardPeer object to view their configuration.

 Configuration